 - Working collaboratively with the Mathematics Department to provide support for Trinity students enrolled in mathematics courses.

 The literacy of incoming students is determined in part by the Mathematics Placement Exam given each fall as part of the new-student orientation program.
 Students will be evaluated on the mathematical skills needed to succeed in quantitative courses throughout the curriculum, including numerical relationships, algebraic relationships, and logical relationships.
-A faculty committee reviews all entering first-year students and may require some to take Math 101, College Algebra, to fulfill the requirement.
+A faculty committee reviews all entering first-year students and may require some to take QLIT 101, College Algebra, to fulfill the requirement.
 For those students, the Quantitative Literacy requirement must be fulfilled by taking this course on Trinity’s Hartford campus.